 |In their own words||Claims to be “a non-profit, non-governmental organization that strives to promote a more fair and inclusive society in which the right to health is applied equally for all.”|

-- Donors include the Human Rights and International Law Secretariat (Sweden, Switzerland, Denmark and the Netherlands), Diakonia (Sweden), Medico International (Germany), Bread for the World (Germany), European Union, HEKS-EPER (Switzerland), Germany, Norway, Switzerland, UNHCR (UN), and others.
+- Donors include the Human Rights and International Humanitarian Law Secretariat (joint funding from Sweden, Switzerland, Denmark, and the Netherlands), Diakonia (Sweden), Medico International (Germany), Bread for the World (Germany), European Union, Germany, Norway, Switzerland, HEKS-EPER (Switzerland), and UN (UNHCR) (see table below for detailed funding information).

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Physicians for Human Rights received NIS 8,415,565 from foreign governmental bodies between the years 2012-2015 (see chart below for detailed funding information).
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Physicians for Human Rights received NIS 14,597,495 from foreign governmental bodies in the 2012-2018.

-- According to annual reports, donations from foreign countries comprised 51.1 percent of total donations, from 2012 to 2014. mation).
+- According to annual reports, donations from foreign countries comprised 49.1% of total donations in 2012-2016.

-- In 2008-2014, the New Israel Fund (NIF) authorized grants worth $1,275,815 to PHR-1 (2008, 2009, 2010, 2011, 2012, 2013, 2014).
+- In 2012-2018, the New Israel Fund (NIF) authorized grants worth $1,021,759 to PHR-I.

-- PHR-I is not formally affiliated with the U.S.-based Physicians for Human Rights.
+- Physicians for Human Rights – Israel (PHR-I) is not formally affiliated with the U.S.-based Physicians for Human Rights.